Seirdy/seirdy.one/content/meta/privacy.md

 Log entries will persist for between two and three days.
 Purges of server logs occur every day at <time datetime="00:00:00">00:00 UTC</time>

-Before purging, I may preserve the "User-Agent" request headers of agents that clearly identify as bots.
+Before purging, I may preserve the "User-Agent" request headers of agents that clearly identify as robots.

 ### How I use your information

-I use server logs to detect <abbr title="Denial of Service">DoS</abbr> attacks, misbehaving bots, and search engines to add to [my public collection](../../posts/2021/03/10/search-engines-with-own-indexes/).
+I use server logs to detect <abbr title="Denial of Service">DoS</abbr> attacks, misbehaving bots, and search engines to add to [my public collection]({{<relref "/posts/search-engines-with-own-indexes.md">}}).

 Information I share
 -------------------